A Guide to Ramps

 Utterly lacking in morels?
 Don’t despair — it’s also ramp season.
 Also called wild leek, wild garlic or even spring onion, a ramp is the best of both onion and garlic worlds combined into one magical plant.
 However, it’s only in season for a short amount of time in late Spring.
 Allium tricoccum has edible stems, bulbs and leaves and can likely be found in a forest, Farmers Market, or restaurant near you.

 If you’ve heard enough, and are already lacing up your hiking boots, be sure to take a few tips from Madelyn Walters from Northwest Michigan’s Bloom Wildcraft.
 She says that “if you can properly identify a leek plant, I think it’s worth it to give a leaf a try.
 They are pretty easy to identify by smell, since they have the aroma of an allium.”
 Madelyn recommends to make sure you are only harvesting 10-15% of a ramp patch per year, and the easiest way to do this is to make sure you are on private property with permission to forage.
-The general rule is to forage sustainably, or not forage at all. so if you’re still unsure, head to your local Farmers Market, where you can hopefully find sustainably foraged ramps in bunches.
+The general rule is to forage sustainably, or not forage at all (Find more tips here).
+So, if you’re still unsure, head to your local Farmers Market, where you can hopefully find sustainably foraged ramps in bunches.

 Here’s a few tricks to ramp things up (pause for bad pun crickets) in your kitchen: